-The operations included in the Performance Framework are related to the measures 2.2 and 2.3 and their share is 55% of the total public financial allocation to the UP2.
+The operations included in the Performance Framework are related to the measure 2.2 and its share is 55,8% of the total public financial allocation to the UP2.

-Data or evidence used to estimate the value of milestones and targets and the calculation method (e.g. unit costs, benchmarks, standard or past rate of implementation, expert advice, conclusions of ex-ante evaluation) During the planning, the allocated amounts and the share of extensive and intensive production have been determined on the basis of the targeted increase of fish consumption and the experiences of the previous funding cycles.
+Data or evidence used to estimate the value of milestones and targets and the calculation method (e.g. unit costs, benchmarks, standard or past rate of implementation, expert advice, conclusions of examte evaluation)

+During the planning, the allocated amounts and the share of extensive and intensive production have been determined on the basis of the targeted increase of fish consumption and the experiences of the previous funding cycles.
 Special attention was paid to environmental services and wide application of innovation.